SharePoint storage

 What is an inactive file?

 Files are considered to be inactive when they have not been modified for an extended period of time, for example: 1, 2, or 3 years.
 It is worth noting that, in some cases, even when a document is inactive for an extended period of time, it may still be relevant to the business (possibly for regulatory or reference purposes).
-Due to this, cleanup of inactive files should be approached carefully and in consultation with content owners.
+Like most cleanup activities, archiving of inactive files should be planned and considered before it's executed, but most inactive files are safer to archive than you might think.

 Why are inactive files an issue?